Adison-Masih/Stringy/README.md

 `"10".decrement() // returns '9'`

 ### String.declare()
 want a dynamic variable name?
-StringTyper gotcha!
+Stringy gotcha!

 usage:\
 `"abc".declare("this is value") // declares a variable abc with the provided value`